Particular/docs.particular.net/samples/transactional-session/aspnetcore-webapi/sample.md

 The transactional session is enabled via the `endpointConfiguration.EnableTransactionalSession()` method call.
 Note that the transactional session feature requires [the outbox](/nservicebus/outbox/) to be configured to ensure that operations across the storage and the message broker are atomic.

-ASP.NET Core uses `ConfigureWebHostDefaults` for configuration and a custom middleware is registered for the `ITransactionalSession` lifetime management:
+ASP.NET Core uses `ConfigureWebHostDefaults` for configuration and a custom result filter is registered for the `ITransactionalSession` lifetime management:

 snippet: txsession-web-configuration